29.05.2014 • Q1 MD&A Report March 31, 2014

-Minco previously a base metals exploration and development company with zinc exploration in Ireland and zinc-silver investment in Mexico, the latter held through a 29% shareholding in Xtierra Inc. (XAG) listed on the TSX Venture Exchange (Toronto) has now acquired interests in Canadian mine properties as well as starting a new exploration initiative in northern England.
+As of July 17, 2013, Minco, previously a base metals exploration and development company with zinc exploration in Ireland and zinc-silver investment in Mexico, the latter held through a 29% shareholding in Xtierra Inc. (XAG) listed on the TSX Venture Exchange (Toronto), acquired interests in Canadian mine properties.
+The Company also continues to explore for zinc-lead at its North Pennines project located in northern England.
 Minco shares are listed on London's AIM stock exchange, Symbol: MIO.

 North Pennines, England - Minco has commenced a new exploration initiative in the North Pennine Orefield located in the northern English counties of Cumbria, Northumberland and Durham.
 Minco has completed 5,800 metres of exploration drilling to date centred around the historical mining town of Nenthead.

 Exploration is focused on the search for stratiform, replacement-style zinc and lead deposits in the unexplored, more massive limestone formations of the basal Carboniferous stratigraphy.
 There is significant untested potential for such mineralization approximately 300-400m below previous, adit-accessed workings, and such deposits could be significantly larger than any previously discovered.